Setting up the API Deployer and deployment infrastructures¶

 External infrastructure¶

 In order to deploy to a third party platform, you first need to setup and store the credentials to be used by API Deployer.
 This operation is done through a connection of a specific type listed under the section Managed Model Deployment Infrastructures.
-Each of the supported type offers various ways to authenticate and you will probably need to be administrator of your external platform and have knowledge of how to setup authentication and permissions to finalize this task.

-Once done and working, you can go back to API Deployer and create the Infrastructure
+Once done and working, you can go back to API Deployer and create the infrastructure.

-Open the “Basic Parameters” section and fill-in the mandatory parameters, mostly on how to authenticate to the external infrastructure and the docker registry
+Open the “Basic Parameters” section and fill-in the mandatory parameters, mostly on how to authenticate to the external infrastructure and the docker registry (if relevant).

-Check and activate other optional settings and capabilities, especially the “Auditing and queries logging” if you want to build a monitoring loop
+Check and activate other optional settings and capabilities, especially the “Auditing and queries logging” if you want to build a monitoring loop.

-Grant access to this infrastructure in the “Permissions” section
+Grant access to this infrastructure in the “Permissions” section.

 Your infrastructure is now ready to use.